aaguilar5/hello-world/README.md

 Github tutorial

 Hello
-I am doing a quick github tutorial to better undersatnd how it works
+I am doing a quick github tutorial to better undersatnd how it works.